 Subchapter 6-500.
 Disciplinary Procedures Sec.
 6-501.
-Notice and Initiation of Disciplinary Proceeding a.
-Allegations of prohibited Conduct committed by Student Organizations shall be referred to the Dean of Students for a determination of responsibility and, if applicable, assessment of sanctions(s), in accordance with the procedures detailed in this

-- 1. In accordance with Sec.
+Notice and Initiation of Disciplinary Proceeding

+- Allegations of Prohibited Conduct committed by Student Organizations shall be referred to the Dean of Students for a determination of responsibility and, if applicable, assessment of sanctions(s), in accordance with the procedures detailed in this Chapter. - 1.
+In accordance with Sec.
 10-202(a)(3), Academic and Administrative Units possess the authority to establish and enforce administrative policies regarding access to and the use of building space; however, those units shall not engage in further action related to the Student Organizations.
 If there are issues regarding other possible policy and rule violations, the Academic and Administrative Units should refer those to the Dean of Students for processing in accordance with this Chapter's procedures. - b.
-A Student Organization violates a University regulation when - one or more of its Officer(s) acting in the scope of their organizational capacities commit a violation; - one or more of its members commit a violation and the action that constitutes the violation was approved by majority vote of those members of the Student Organization present and voting; - one or more members of a committee of the Student Organization commit a violation while acting in the scope of the committee's assignment; - 4. a member of the Student Organization commits a violation while acting with apparent authority of the Student Organization; - one or more members of the Student Organization or its officers permit, encourage, aid, or assist any of its members in committing a violation; - one or more members of the Student Organization or its officers, under circumstances where such persons knew or should have known that an action constituting a violation was occurring or about to occur, fails to prevent that action; or - one or more members of the Student Organization fail to report to appropriate University or civil authorities promptly their knowledge or any reasonable information about a violation. - c.
-When the Dean of Students receives notice that a Student Organization has allegedly engaged in prohibited conduct under Section 6-404, the alleged violation will be preliminarily investigated.
-Upon completing the preliminary investigation, the Dean of Students may: - dismiss the allegation if there is insufficient evidence to proceed with an investigation, and/or the information collected, even if true, would not constitute Prohibited Conduct; or - pursue the appropriate resolution option as outlined in section 6-503. - d.
-Dismissal at this stage is not a determination of responsibility and is not recorded as a prior determination of such.
-However, if the behavior may constitute a violation of policies of international governing bodies with which the Student Organization is affiliated, and the Dean of Students is aware of this affiliation, the Dean of Students may, at their discretion, forward the information to the appropriate body.
+A Student Organization violates a university regulation when - one or more of its Officers acting in the scope of their organizational capacities commit a violation; - one or more of its members commit a violation and the action that constitutes the violation was approved by majority vote of those members of the Student Organization present and voting; - one or more members of a committee of the Student Organization commit a violation while acting in the scope of the committee's assignment; - 4. a member of the Student Organization commits a violation while acting with apparent authority of the Student Organization; - the Student Organization, its officers, or a cohort of its members, engage in orchestrated conduct to permit, encourage, aid, or assist any of its members in committing a violation; - the Student Organization, its officers, or a cohort of its members, under circumstances where such persons knew or should have known that orchestrated conduct constituting a violation was occurring or about to occur, and fails to take steps to stop the violation; or - the Student Organization, its officers, or a cohort of its members engage in orchestrated conduct to prevent the appropriate university or civil authorities from investigating alleged violations. - When the Dean of Students receives notice that a Student Organization has allegedly engaged in Prohibited Conduct under Section 6-404, the alleged violation will be preliminarily investigated.

+Upon completing the preliminary investigation, the Dean of Students may:

+- dismiss the allegation if there is insufficient evidence to proceed with an investigation, and/or the information collected, even if true, would not constitute Prohibited Conduct; or - 2. pursue the appropriate resolution option as outlined in Section 6-503. - d.
+Dismissal at this stage is not a determination of responsibility.
 The Dean of Students may reopen a matter dismissed at this stage and proceed to resolution pursuant to Section 6-503 if it receives additional information that supports such a determination. - e.
 If the Dean of Students determines that there are reasonable grounds for proceeding with the disciplinary process, the Dean of Students will identify the appropriate resolution option as outlined in section 6-503 - f.
-Members of Student Organization leadership are encouraged to immediately report any Prohibited Conduct committed by members of the organization of this or other University policies to the Dean of Students.
-This report should provide a detailed description of the Prohibited Conduct that transpired, the names of any individuals involved, and a description of any internal disciplinary actions taken by the organization.
-If an organization chooses to self-report Prohibited Conduct in this manner, the Dean of Students may, in its sole discretion, only investigate the individual(s) implicated in the report.
-However, if information is uncovered in the investigation that suggests that the organization aided, encouraged, sanctioned or organized the Prohibited Conduct, the Dean of Students may launch an investigation of the organization as outlined in Sec.
+If an organization chooses to self-report Prohibited Conduct, the Dean of Students may, in its sole discretion, only investigate the individual(s) implicated in the report. - If information is uncovered in the investigation that suggests that the Student Organization aided, encouraged, sanctioned or organized the Prohibited Conduct, the Dean of Students may initiate an investigation of the Student Organization as outlined in Sec.
 6-507.